MartinaValkova/LibraryApplication/README.md

 # Why Vanilla JavaScript Over Alpine.js

 In the initial stages of the project, I thoroughly studied Alpine.js as a potential framework for enhancing interactivity in the application.
+While Alpine.js offers simplicity and ease of use for adding interactivity to web applications, opting for vanilla JavaScript provided greater flexibility and control over the project's functionality and behavior.
+Additionally, by leveraging vanilla JavaScript, the project avoided dependencies on third-party libraries, reducing the risk of compatibility issues and ensuring better long-term maintainability.
-While Alpine.js offers convenient ways to add interactivity, especially for smaller projects, I found that for this particular application, the complexity of authentication and database management required a more tailored approach.
+Alpine.js offers convenient ways to add interactivity, especially for smaller projects, I found that for this particular application, the authentication and database management required a more tailored approach.

 After studying both Alpine.js and vanilla JavaScript extensively, I concluded that vanilla JavaScript provided: